 There were those who would cry out that this is an insult to Yoshiyuki Tomino.
 But even just by watching the preview trailer alone (yes, the exact trailer those complainers were whining about) one can find a lot of elements and style reminiscent of many of Tomino's works, both non-Gundam AND Gundam.

 A certain block of people are now crying foul at the Gundam AGE-2 Dark Hound.
 Why?
 Because it means Crossbone X-1 and X-2 won't be the first animated pirate Gundams (assuming they actually ever animate it).
 However, they seem to be outnumbered by the number of people who think it's freaking sweet.

 There is a specific set of people who are whining about Kio's turn to Technical Pacifism, not because of how it fits into his character development, but because he's acting like Kira Yamato.

 Fan-Preferred Couple: It would be an understatement to say that a lot of fans would have preferred to see Flit pair up with Yurin rather than Emily.

 Played up even more in the same scene in Memory of Eden, where Asemu gets in the Gundam Legilis, clearly about to EXPLODE, and touches his helmet to Zeheart's.
 And the fact that Zeheart pushes Asemu back into the cockpit.

-Franchise Killer: It almost become this due to Hino's inexperience on writing an anime and treated the series like a big Video Game.
-This causes a lot of outrage from the fans and wanted to pretend it never existed.
+Franchise Killer: It almost became this due to Hino's inexperience on writing an anime and treated the series like a big Video Game.
+This caused a lot of outrage from fans who want to pretend it never existed.

 Germans Love David Hasselhoff: Wootbit was added after positive international attention towards Dique, because fans liked his rotund, non-pretty design.